jonathanpberger/design-testing-leanux/deck20mins.md

 ???

-- we looked at Automated design testing tools earlier
+- .f2[we looked at Automated design testing tools earlier]
-- can we test-DRIVE with them?
+- .f2[can we test-DRIVE with them?]

 ---
 class: center, middle
-## Test-Driving Technology
+## KILL?
+Test-Driving the Technology

 ---